 'Governing bodies should ensure that school leaders consult health and social care professionals, pupils and parents to ensure that the needs of children with medical conditions are properly understood and effectively supported.'
 (Key points, page 4)

 The contact details for the Specialist School Nursing Team for Southend can be found on the Eput website.
-They also have a NHS leaflet about Respite and Short Breaks Services. on their page.
+(Essex Partnership NHS Trust)

 Thank you for the training & workshops that I have attended to learn about how to manage difficulties and get support to the ongoing questions that I ask when I come across situations that I don’t know how to manage”